cryologger/glacier-velocity-tracker/README.md

 #### 2.1.2 Bill of materials

-**Table 1.** Components making up the glacier velocity measurement system, current as of April 3, 2021.
+**Table 1.** Components making up the glacier velocity measurement system, current as of July 7, 2021.

 | Component | Product | Cost (USD) |
 | --- | --- | :---: |